KoaichGet Koaich →

 CATEGORYTODAYDETAIL

-Message contentENCRYPTEDnacl.box for 1:1, MLS for groups.
+Message contentENCRYPTEDnacl.box for 1:1, Sender-Key for groups (MLS for vault docs).
 Server sees ciphertext only.

 Document + file contentENCRYPTEDPer-object symmetric key, wrapped to each recipient.